rdgr/dispatcher-js/README.md

 ### Turbolinks

 Dispatcher works with Turbolinks.
-You don't have to do anything special and, to be frank, the code is exactly the same.
+You don't have to do anything special.
 You just need to set up the `data-route` attribute in your `<body>` element.

 ```javascript
 var MyApp = {